w3f/Grants-Program/applications/Slushie Mixer.md

 [^2]: [Poseidon Hash paper](https://eprint.iacr.org/2019/458.pdf)
 3. Implementation
 While we could build the smart contract with solidity and deploy on an EVM-compatible parachain, we believe that using a rust-based smart contract language brings unquestionable security benefits to the table.
 There are Rust-based implementations already available of both [Plonk](https://github.com/dusk-network/plonk) and [Poseidon Hash](https://github.com/dusk-network/Poseidon252/).
-The challenge will be integrating these into an `ink!` contract.
-Most importantly the Dusk lib uses custom data structures, that will need to be:
- - initially for testing, wrapped in local data structures and have the Spread/PackedLayout derive'd on them (due to the orphan rule you can't have non-local both struct and derive macro)
+In the scope of this project, we will reuse those implementations in ink!-based smart contracts to build a usable product.
- - later, for optimisation, custom PackedLayout needs to be implemented for taking advantage of efficient storage Aside from the core protocol (smart contracts), there are two more critical components to make it fully functional:
+Aside from the core protocol (smart contracts), there are two more critical components to make it fully functional:
     1. Tx Relayer: the whole idea of a mixer is that the withdrawing account can't be linked to the deposit account.
 This means withdrawing from an empty account which can't cover its Tx fees.
 This is where the relayer comes in: a user would generate the proof in the frontend portal with their own payout address and relayer's fee address as parameters, so that the relayer can't steal the funds.
 The relayer submits the Tx to the smart contract, which, upon verifying the correctness, would pay the amount to the user and a subtract the fee for the relayer.
     2. Frontend: users should have a friendly interface (akin to Tornado.cash) to:
           - create commitments and submit them to the mixer.
 They should be presented with a "note" that allows them to withdraw the amount later
           - select the relayer
           - spend the notes, by submitting the necessary data to the contract for it to verify the ownership of the deposited coin

+The end goal of this grant is a deployed set of smart contracts on some ink!-supporting testnet (like [Shibuya](https://shibuya.subscan.io/)) and a deployed Relayer.
+Since this grant only covers smart contracts, CLI & relayer development, we plan to include the frontend into the follow-up grant application, which would turn this set of smart contracts into a user-friendly application.

 ### Ecosystem Fit
 The project closest to ours is [anon](https://github.com/webb-tools/anon).
 They are building a mixer as a substrate module as opposed to smart contracts.
 Furthermore, they are utilizing the Bulletproofs system in contrast to Plonk.

 ## Development Roadmap :nut_and_bolt:
 ### Overview
-* **Total Estimated Duration:** 5 months
+* **Total Estimated Duration:** 3 months
 * **Full-Time Equivalent (FTE):**  1

-### Milestone 1: MerkleTree implementation and contract template
+### Milestone 1: ink! contract with Poseidon-based MerkleTree storage
 * **Estimated duration:** 0.5 month
 * **FTE:**  1
-1. Implement an append-only `MerkleTree` struct on 32-byte arrays as leafs, that can be imported into an `ink!` contract.
-Use an `ink!` built-in hash function (Blake2x256) for now.
+* **Cost** 5000 USDT
-2. Create an `ink!` contract with `deposit` function, that uses the MerkleTree as the underlying data storage and appends the commitments "deposited" to it.
+1. Create an `ink!` contract with `deposit` function, that uses the MerkleTree as the underlying data storage and appends the commitments "deposited" to it.
+The MerkleTree will use some Poseidon implementation (e.g., [neptune](https://github.com/filecoin-project/neptune), [poseidon252](https://github.com/dusk-network/Poseidon252) or alike).
-3. Add the signature for the `withdraw` function.
+2. Add the signature for the `withdraw` function.
 Verify that the submitted nullifier hash hasn't been "spent" yet.
-4. Emit the `Deposit` and `Withdraw` events.
+3. Emit the `Deposit` and `Withdraw` events.
-### Milestone 2: Integrate Poseidon hash
+### Milestone 2: Plonk prover CLI tool (compiles to WASM)
-* **Estimated duration:** 0.5 month
+* **Estimated duration:** 1 month
 * **FTE:**  1
-Replace Blake2x256 with [Poseidon](https://github.com/dusk-network/Poseidon252/) hash algorithm.
-### Milestone 3: Plonk prover CLI tool (compiles to WASM)
-* **Estimated duration:** 2 months
-* **FTE:**  1
+* **Cost** 10000 USDT

 Create a CLI tool that takes as inputs:
 - the prover key `d_p`(hardcoded for now; later generated from a trusted setup ceremony)